 Setbacks: The proposed front setback of 8.6m to the building and 7.3m to the overhanging decks is consistent with traditional zoning for a building of this size and height.
-Unfortunately, the combination of vehicle access, hydro transformer, slope of the site, and the irregular shape of the parcel combine to limit planting opportunities across the southern face of the building.

-The proposed rear setback of 7.6m is also consistent with traditional zoning requirements and staff note that the upper two floors are setback substantially further than the minimum associated with the lower three floors.
-While the excavation of the site requires the removal of all existing trees, the rear yard offers an opportunity for planting of more substantial tree species that will grow large in the future without negatively impacting the building.
+The proposed rear setback of 7.6 m is also consistent with traditional zoning requirements and staff note that the upper two floors are setback substantially further than the minimum associated with the lower three floors.
+While the excavation of the site requires the removal of all existing trees, the rear yard offers an opportunity for planting of five more substantial tree species that will grow large in the future without negatively impacting the building.

-The northwest side setback is 3.0m at the closest point of the building wall and is reduced to 2.6m at the closest deck.
+The northwest side setback is 3.0m at the closest point of the building wall and is reduced to 2.0 m at the closest deck.
 This is the "pinch point" of this rectangular building placed on this irregularly shaped parcel and the setback increases notably from the closest point of the building as one moves southward.

-The west side setback is established at 5.7m from the lot line and is mildly encroached upon by the proposed decks that extends to 0.6m into the setback reducing it to 5.1m.
+The west side setback is established at 5.7m from the lot line and is mildly encroached upon by the proposed decks reducing it to 4.3 m.

-The southeast side setback is 3.4m at the closest point of the building but increases as it approaches the Front Lot Line to accommodate the entrance plaza and stairs leading into the park.
+The southwest side setback is 3.0 m at the closest point of the building but increases as it approaches the Front Lot Line to accommodate the entrance plaza and stairs leading into the park.

 Height: Medium Density developments can be considered up to a height of 6 storeys measured to the top of the roof from average grade for flat roof buildings.
-The proposed building, measuring 18 metres over 5 storeys, is lower in height than the soon to be built 6-storey building on the site to the east.
-The building is taller than single and two-family homes to the north and west however the portion of the building closest to the northern parcels is three storeys and is sited over 6.0 metres away from the shared lot line.
+The proposed building, measuring 18 metres (5 storeys), is lower in height than the soon to be built 6-storey building on the site to the east.
+The building is taller than single and two-family homes to the north and west however the portion of the building closest to the northern parcels is three storeys and is sited 6.0 metres away from the shared lot line.